-How to experience your best fundraising results this fall
+How to experience your best fundraising results this fall.

-Schools profit over $1.4 billion each year selling products.
+Schools profit over $1.4 billion each year by selling products.
 This type of success has been enjoyed for years.
 Thus, they may not be willing to let go of their brochure sale anytime soon.
-But times are changing. online fundraisers now account for as much as 50% of school sales. eCommerce orders result in 3 times more purchases compared to traditional order forms.
+But times are changing.
+Online fundraisers now account for as much as 50% of school sales. eCommerce orders result in 3 times more purchases compared to traditional order forms.

 One fact remains consistent across the board.
-We’re all concerned and don’t really know how things will play out.
+We're all concerned and don't know how things will play out.
 The focus right now is on getting students back to school safely, not so much on fundraising.

 Where's the money going to come from?
 Federal, state, and local taxes will cover most of it, but what about the rest?
 Fundraisers help pay for extracurricular student activities like field trips and equipment.
 Many feel they may be called upon to do much more.

-Brochure fundraising used to focus exclusively on face to face selling.
+Brochure fundraising used to focus exclusively on face-to-face selling.
 To be effective, you had to approach people, show them what you had, and then ask them to buy.

-In person selling takes time and work.
-Some enjoy the process and are good at it while others prefer other means.
+In-person selling takes time and work.
+Some enjoy the process and are good at it, while others prefer other means.
 Selling online can be easy as well as productive.
 But what if you could do both?

-Here’s why raising money online is the perfect complement to a brochure sale.
-As you’ll see, there’s reason for optimism.
+Here's why raising money online is the perfect complement to a brochure sale.
+As you'll see, there's a reason for optimism.